-SXSW: Showing "Happy Hour" at Satellite Art Show
+SXSW: Happy Hour Series Debuts at Satellite Art Show

-SXSW: Showing "Happy Hour" at Satellite Art Show
+SXSW: Happy Hour Series Debuts at Satellite Art Show

 Exhibiting during SXSW

-Printing the Photos for Exhibition
+Printing Photos for Exhibition

-I knew I wanted to showcase the ball pit used in Happy Hour, but not only did I need to buy the right amount of balls but I wasn't too sure of the size of my space until I got there.
-I ordered 4,000 balls and they fortunately arrived on time.
 I also ordered a few knee-high white picket fences which did not arrive on time (and as of this writing are still no where to be found).
 So this called for some last minute pivots.
-These pivots also lead to using office storage boxes as podiums at the front of the exhibit.
+These pivots also lead to using office storage boxes as podiums at the front of the exhibit and throughout the ball pit.

 Showing at Satellite Ranch